ashish757/ashish757/README.md

+##"Atwood's Law: Any application that can be written in JavaScript, will eventually be written in JavaScript."
 - 👋 Hi, I’m Ashish
 - 👀 I’m interested in Android Dev at least for now.. ✔
 - 🌱 I’m currently learning MERN 😉